 Hollie Bear Bartlett is a member of the Haisla Nation and her family crest is Killer Whale, revered for its strength and skill as a hunter.
 Hollie began her artistic career when she moved to Vancouver and worked as a photographer for Kahtou News: The Voice of BC First Nations.
 Her jewelry career began in 1998 with an apprenticeship under Master Carver Corrine Hunt (Kwakwaka'wakw/Tlingit).
 Corrine taught Hollie the principles of jewelry including gold and silversmithing, stone setting, casting and overlay.
 Hollie also worked with contemporary goldsmith Michael Reynolds.

-Although new designs are frequent of her work, Hollie has mentioned she is also now learning carving.
+Although new designs are frequent of her work, Hollie has mentioned she is also now learning wood carving.